course-details-portlet

 Course content

-The course treats modelling of water resources with a special focus on reservoirs and hydropower.
-Main topics: Water storage, multipurpose reservoirs, modelling hydropower systems, modelling systems with multiple/competing use of water.
-Environmental effects of regulation, environmental design, water consumption, use of models for assessing impacts and mitigation.
-Effects of changes in climate and land use, downscaling and use of climate data and simulation of effects of climate and land use changes.
+The course is about modelling of water resources with a special focus on sustainable management of reservoirs, hydropower and regulated rivers.
+Main topics: Water storage, multipurpose reservoirs, modelling of environmental impacts from hydropower regulations and best practise mitigating measures, environmental design of hydropower operations, hydropeaking and environmental acceptable operations, as well as modelling systems with multiple/competing use of water.
+Furthermore, the course includes; water consumption and tools for sustainability assessment of hydropower projects, effects of changes in climate and land use, downscaling and use of climate data and simulation of effects of climate and land use changes.
+The course makes extensive use of digital tools.

 Learning outcome